aspilla/asMOD/asNamePlates/README.md

   * **Gray (Red if you are the target):** Uninterruptible.
 * Displays the cooldown of important DBM skills on the right side of the nameplate.
   * If there are multiple cooldowns, only the shortest cooldown skill is displayed.
+  * As for normal mob, targeted spell cooldown is not displayed.
+(Option)
   * Displayed in gray when not being cast.
   * Changes color 2 seconds before the cooldown expires.
 Interruptible skills turn green, uninterruptible skills turn red.